 3 FAQs About Nursing Home Hip and Femur Fracture Lawsuits

+Femur Fracture Lawsuits are an unfortunate reality.
 Because strength, flexibility, and mobility decline with age, falls are relatively common in nursing homes.
-But some of the most serious fall injuries can be avoided if nursing home staff provide adequate care.
+When nursing home staff provide adequate care, some of the most serious fall injuries can be avoided.

 According to Reuters, nearly 10 percent of hip fractures in the United States occur among nursing home residents, the vast majority of which are caused by falls.
 Of those residents who fracture a hip, more than one-third die within six months while many others suffer some level of permanent disability.